 We watch our moms, aunts, or grandmas get praised for sacrificing everything to keep men comfortable.

-And the message is loud and clear: His happiness comes first—yours is negotiable.
+And the message we take from this is loud and clear: Men’s happiness always comes first—ours is negotiable.

 In Our Social Lives